Bush Fire Bulletin

 The NSW RFS offers advertising opportunities in its publication The Bush Fire Bulletin, the official journal of the NSW RFS which has been in circulation for 60 years.

-The Bush Fire Bulletin is published quarterly and is read by more than 74,000 NSW RFS volunteers and staff, students in schools across the State, staff in related government agencies and members of the general public.
+The Bush Fire Bulletin is published three times a year and is read by more than 70,000 NSW RFS volunteers and staff, students in schools across the State, staff in related government agencies and members of the general public.
 Around 25,000 copies of the magazine are distributed to brigades, Fire Control Centres and educational institutions in NSW and around Australia.

-Contact the NSW RFS Executive Support section (firstname.lastname@example.org) for more information.
+Email the NSW RFS Executive Support section at firstname.lastname@example.org for more information.